Framing (construction): Materials

 Light-frame materials are most often wood or rectangular steel, tubes or C-channels.
 Wood pieces are typically connected with nail fasteners, nails, or screws; steel pieces are connected with pan-head framing screws, or nuts and bolts.
 Preferred species for linear structural members are softwoods such as spruce, pine and fir.
 Light frame material dimensions range from 38 by 89 mm; i.e., a Dimensional number two-by-four to 5 cm by 30 cm (two-by-twelve inches) at the cross-section, and lengths ranging from 2.5 m for walls to 7 m or more for joists and rafters.
 Recently, architects have begun experimenting with pre-cut modular aluminum framing to reduce on-site construction costs.

 Wall panels built of studs are interrupted by sections that provide rough openings for doors and windows.
 Openings are typically spanned by a header or lintel that bears the weight of the structure above the opening.
 Headers are usually built to rest on trimmers, also called jacks.
 Areas around windows are defined by a sill beneath the window, and cripples, which are shorter studs that span the area from the bottom plate to the sill and sometimes from the top of the window to a header, or from a header to a top plate.
 Diagonal bracings made of wood or steel provide shear (horizontal strength) as do panels of sheeting nailed to studs, sills and headers.

 Wall sections usually include a bottom plate which is secured to the structure of a floor, and one, or more often two top plates that tie walls together and provide a bearing for structures above the wall.
 Wood or steel floor frames usually include a rim joist around the perimeter of a system of floor joists, and often include bridging material near the center of a span to prevent lateral buckling of the spanning members.
 In two-story construction, openings are left in the floor system for a stairwell, in which stair risers and treads are most often attached to squared faces cut into sloping stair stringers.

 Interior wall coverings in light-frame construction typically include wallboard, lath and plaster or decorative wood paneling.

 Exterior finishes for walls and ceilings often include plywood or composite sheathing, brick or stone veneers, and various stucco finishes.
 Cavities between studs, usually placed 40–60 cm apart, are usually filled with insulation materials, such as fiberglass batting, or cellulose filling sometimes made of recycled newsprint treated with boron additives for fire prevention and vermin control.

 In natural building, straw bales, cob and adobe may be used for both exterior and interior walls.

 The part of a structural building that goes diagonally across a wall is called a T-bar.
 It stops the walls from collapsing in gusty winds.

+Pressure-treated wood (Green Treated wood) is a type of wood that is used when a bottom plate is exposed to outside moisture, while even when in contact with concrete.